 Flanksteak, the boss of the Bloodshots.
-When rescuing Roland in their stronghold early in the game, he's heard talking to Hyperion in trying to negotiate a price for Roland's capture.
+When rescuing Roland from their stronghold early in the game, he's heard trying to negotiate a price from Hyperion for Roland's capture.
 But he gradually reduces the amount as you progress through the area, blow his men away, and get closer to Roland.
 Eventually he asks for a really pitiful amount of money ($20, down from the one million dollars he wanted originally), one of the Hyperion loaders denies it, then blasts him away off screen.

 Then there's Flyboy, the #2 Badass in Campaign of Carnage.
 He gets an intro, then immediately gets blasted away by Piston's blimp, and you end up fighting that instead.

 Professor Nakayama ends up tripping and tumbling down some slopes to his death.
 Granted, you can shoot him while he's falling.